jrnold/r4ds-exercise-solutions/docs/tidy.md

 #> 3 China       1272915272 1280428583
 ```

+### Exercise 2 {.exercise}

-2. Compute the `rate` for `table2`, and `table4a` + `table4b`.
+> Compute the `rate` for `table2`, and `table4a` + `table4b`.
 You will need to perform four operations:
+>

-  1. Extract the number of TB cases per country per year.
+>  1. Extract the number of TB cases per country per year.
-  2. Extract the matching population per country per year.
+>  2. Extract the matching population per country per year.
-  3. Divide cases by population, and multiply by 10000.
+>  3. Divide cases by population, and multiply by 10000.
-  4. Store back in the appropriate place.
+>  4. Store back in the appropriate place.

 Which representation is easiest to work with?
 Which is hardest?
 Why?